ReportedUser/Netfetch/README.md

 value_6= ...
 ```

-Where value_X=... is the key value.
-Here is an example using the Pi-hole API service:
+Where value_X=... represents key-value pairs.
+Here’s an example configuration for the Pi-hole API service:

 ```
 [pi-hole] #This is the name used to find the logo.